-The Right Accessories For Your Suit
+The Right Color of Accessories For Your Suit

 Take a beat to think about your collection of suits, ties, pocket squares, and cufflinks.
 Got any favorite combos?
 Ever think up a new combo but when you try it on, you end up cringing and reverting back to some version of a blue tie and a charcoal gray suit?

 There’s nothing wrong with this classic color combination.
 However, it can err on the side of boring when worn too often.
 The truth is, many guys don’t have a full understanding of how colors work, either alone or in pairs.
 And we understand it can be daunting trying something totally out of your comfort zone.
 But fear not, we’re here to help.

 Consult the Color Wheel for Your Accessories

 First a quick primer on color theory.
 The color wheel was invented by none other than Sir Isaac Newton in the 17th century.
 You’ve probably seen one before but didn’t think much about how it can help you dress.

 It’s actually quite an easy tool to use.
 Colors that are close to each other within the wheel will go well together.
 The violet and blue combo is a great example.
 Those that are further away from one another on the wheel can clash and be a nuisance to the eye.
 Unless they’re directly across from each other–then they can be used for color contrasting.
 For example, violet and orange side by side can look like something from a Cirque du Soleil costume.
 However, violet and yellow or orange and blue play well together and contrast beautifully.